Feel your heart beat in time to the drum as you're welcomed in traditional song by people from the Squamish and Lil'wat Nations.

 Create a cedar bark bracelet inside a traditional Squamish longhouse.

 Wander along a short interpretive trail that passes through a stand of old-growth forest in the Upper Village.

 Explore the gallery and gift shop.
 Take home a piece of authentically-crafted BC aboriginal artwork.

 Taste delicious First Nations-inspired cuisine at the Thunderbird Cafe.
 Savoura bowl of salmon chowder or bannock with venison chili.

-Click here to download our fall 2016 brochure where you’ll discover our Sea to Sky highway cultural Journey map.
+Click here to download our Summer 2017 brochure where you’ll discover our Sea to Sky highway cultural Journey map.

 Discover our unique style of modern First Nation’s cuisine such as bannock, salmon and venison.
 Visit the Thunderbird Café.